mayankk2308/kryptonite/README.md

 | `krygpu=` | Provide GPU vendor to patch for.
 Must be `AMD` or `NVDA`. |
 | `krytbtv=` | Provide Thunderbolt NHI version.
 Required for **macOS ≤ 10.15**.
 Must be `1` or `2`. |

-All the above arguments should go into the **boot-args** String in **config.plist**.
+All the above arguments should go into the **boot-args** String in **config.plist** in the `NVRAM` section.
 For example, if you want to set to patch for AMD GPUs, your boot-args would have:
 ```shell
 krygpu=AMD
 ```